adilsondias-engineer/fpga-learning/11-mobile-app/README.md

 ## Overview

-A simple, clean mobile BBO (Best Bid/Offer) trading terminal that connects to your FPGA trading system via MQTT.
+A simple, clean mobile BBO (Best Bid/Offer) trading terminal that connects to the FPGA trading system via MQTT.
 Displays real-time market data for all 8 symbols with an ESP32-inspired clean UI.

 ### Key Features